Maplecroft/osm_maps/README.md

 ### Step 1: download osm data and load it into a PostGIS database.

-Data download links can be found here: [Planet.osm](http://wiki.openstreetmap.org/wiki/Planet.osm) For a worldwide dump: [planet](ftp://ftp.spline.de/pub/openstreetmap/pbf/) Save the planet.pbf to a folder with loads of space (the file is about 20Gb).
+OSM data download links can be found here: [Planet.osm](http://wiki.openstreetmap.org/wiki/Planet.osm) For a worldwide dump: [planet](ftp://ftp.spline.de/pub/openstreetmap/pbf/) Save the planet.pbf to a folder with loads of space (the file is about 20Gb).